Best Beaches In Bulgaria Along The Bulgarian Black Sea Coast

 The city’s economy is increasing with tourism coming mostly from neighboring countries such as Romania, only a few kilometers away; Ukraine and Moldova just across the Black Sea; and the Balkans and Turkey, countries that border the nation both on the West and South sides.

-The city also has a black sand beach with more than 3 km sand full of bars and terraces right next to the ”Primorski” green area.
-However, locals prefer to drive 15 km to get to the 4km-long Golden Sands beach (Zlatni Pyasatci), one of the most popular beaches in the country.
+The city also has a black sand beach with more than 3 kilometers of sand full of bars and terraces right next to the ”Primorski” green area.
+However, locals prefer to drive 15 kilometers to get to the 4-kilometer-long Golden Sands beach (Zlatni Pyasatci), one of the most popular beaches in the country.
 Sometimes also described as one of the best in Europe, the beach can be reached by bus or by car following the Republic road I-9 (Републикански път I-9), the main road in Eastern Bulgaria that follows the black sea coastline.
+Bring a sand free beach towel.

 Balchik’s Central Beach